RetireJS/retire.js/README.md

 Chrome extension
 -------------
-Scans visisted sites for references to insecure libraries, and puts warnings in the developer console.
+Scans visited sites for references to insecure libraries, and puts warnings in the developer console.
 A icon on the address bar displays will also indicated if vulnerable libraries were loaded.